Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Practice proper sidewalk etiquette or prepare for death stares

 There are few things guaranteed to elicit the X-ray glare of New Yorkers faster than messing up basic sidewalk etiquette.
-Luckily, it’s pretty freaking simple – basically, follow normal escalator rules, and don’t be an idiot.
+Luckily, it’s pretty freaking simple – basically, follow normal escalator rules, and don’t be an jerk.

 Keep it moving